jromers/k8s-ol-howto/prometheus-nfs/README.md

 # cp linux-amd64/helm /usr/local/bin/helm
 ```

-Install Tiller on your cluster as the server part of Helm, including the required service-account:
+Install Tiller (this is the server part of Helm) on your cluster, it includes the required service-account:
 ```
 # kubectl -n kube-system create sa tiller
 # kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller